 A VA-issued identification card must be accepted in lieu of another type of government-issued photo identification.
+These cards also serve as verification of SSNs and date of birth.

 Income Eligibility

 The PHA must determine income eligibility for VASH families in accordance with 24 CFR 982.201 and policies in Section 3-II.A.
 If the family is over-income based on the most recently published income limits for the family size, the family will be ineligible for HCV assistance.